-In this regard, on an ongoing basis fitness and properness of an individual for the role is controlled by the completion of a "Fitness and Properness Questionnaire" provided by the Group.
-Such individuals need to complete the Questionnaire on a regular basis and submit it to the Group's Company Secretary who, together with the Group Chief Risk and Compliance Officer, assesses the fitness and properness of such individuals.
-Regular related checks on involvement in litigation, creditworthiness and listing in sanctions lists are also carried out.
+In this regard a "Fitness and Properness Questionnaire" is requested by the Group to be filled in by the persons involved on an annual basis and the questionnaire is submitted to the Group's Company Secretary who, together with the Group Chief Risk and Compliance Officer, carries out the assessment.
+Regular related checks on involvement in litigation, creditworthiness and listing in sanctions lists and conflicts of interest are also carried out.